Research

 • Andreas Flache (University of Gronignen)

-• Lars Leszczensky (University of Mannheim)
+• Lars Leszczensky (University of Frankfurt)

 • Claudia Baez-Camargo (Basel Institute on Governance)